Arun03Kumar/git_practice/readme.md

 ❌ Do not modify CONTRIBUTING.md.

-✅ Work only on your assigned file.
+✅ Work only on your assigned file. asjd

 ✅ Use a separate branch.